python-cffi/cffi/doc/source/cdef.rst

 listed in ``install_requires=..`` above.
 In the future this might be split into a different PyPI package that only installs ``_cffi_backend``.)

+Note that a few small differences do exist: notably, ``from _foo import ffi`` returns an object of a type written in C, which does not let you add random attributes to it (nor does it have all the underscore-prefixed internal attributes of the Python version).
+Similarly, the ``lib`` objects returned by the C version are read-only, apart from writes to global variables.

 ffi.cdef(): declaring types and functions